zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 The buried residues, which are surrounded by other residues, tend to have a higher density compared to the exposed residues, which have more solvent accessibility.
 This distinction leads to a broader distribution of residue densities within the protein molecule.[@harpaz1994;@baud1999]

 ![Comparison of the residue volumes in this study with  those in water (blue) and the protein interior (green)[@harpaz1994].
-The second row of the x-axis represents the amino acid names using one-letter format, with the residues buried into the protein interior highlighted in red.
+The second row of the x-axis represents the amino acid names using the one-letter format, with the residues buried into the protein interior highlighted in red.
 The third row indicates the residue types, with hydrophobic residues shown in blue, charged residues in green, and polar residues in orange.](figures/cross/volume_comparison.jpeg){#fig:volume_comparison}

 | Residue type | *r*  | *p*-value | slope                |
 |:-------------|:-----|:----------|:---------------------|